GWU-CSCI3411/f20-01b-exercise-calling-conventions/README.md

 Most numerical constants in this assembly are hexdecimal (base-16), not base-10.

 Some common instructions follow.
-Note that the `q` postfix on instructions means that it is a 64-bit variant, so the `q` can be ignored for now.
+Note that the `q` postfix on instructions means that it is a 64-bit variant -- and `l` is 32-bit -- so the `l`/`q` postfix can be ignored for now.

 - `call fn` pushes the instruction *after* this `call` onto the stack, and jumps to the function `fn`.
 	Note that `fn` might be a little strange (a relative address directly below the call instruction?).